📞 Call 718.544.3000

-- The Engineer's general knowledge of construction practices.
+- The Professional Engineer's general knowledge of construction practices.

-An Engineer's report is not a list of detailed calculations that nobody understands as some Web sites suggest.
-An Engineer's report is the Engineer's conclusions regarding the findings during the home inspection.
-Only a Licensed Professional Engineer can provide you with an Engineer's Report on the home or building you are considering purchasing.
+A Engineer's Professional report is not a list of detailed calculations that nobody understands as some websites suggest.
+A Professional Engineer's report contains the conclusions regarding the findings during the home inspection.
+A Professional Engineer provides you with a report on the structure of the home or building you are considering purchasing.

 The following statement regarding home inspection and building inspection was issued by the New York State Board for Engineering and Land Surveying: